mardub1635/covictim/Readme.md

 ## Files
  - [index.html](./public/index.html) the template [website](https://mardub1635.github.io/covictim/) based on the story of [Leda](https://www.greekmythology.com/Myths/Mortals/Leda/leda.html) raped by Jupiter.
  - [docs](./docs) example websites that you can see live on https://mardub1635.github.io/covictim/<example.html> for instance if the docs folder contains the file "index-fr.html" you can see the website live: [https://mardub1635.github.io/covictim/index-fr.html](https://mardub1635.github.io/covictim/index-fr.html)
+ - [Leda](./Leda) A folder containing the story of Leda a mythological victim of rape associated to revenge porn and how she used the website.
  - [Oath.txt](./aoth.txt), my main oath.
 I also inspire my deontology from this:https://capgemini.github.io/development/developers-hippocratic-oath/

 ## For the techies